-Thank you for being part of the Dartmouth College Alumni Interview Program.
+Thank you for being part of the Dartmouth College Admissions Ambassador Program.
 We hope that these pages will assist you in your efforts and help to make your interviewing experiences enjoyable and productive.
-If, after reviewing these pages, you still have questions about the process, please contact your District Enrollment Director (DED) or the regional admissions staff member for your area.
+If, after reviewing these pages, you still have questions about the process, please let us know by email at email@example.com or phone (603) 646-3169.

 I. The Purpose of Alumni Interviews